sophchoe/Binary_Classification_Pennylane_Keras/README.md

 I made a slight modification to the cost function of the paper, since Pennylane does not support state vector extraction yet.

 The data flow of the code is
 - Prepare data using Pandas, Scikit-learn, and convert to Tensorflow tensors.
+One-hot encoding is used for labels.
 - Define classical layers
   - 2 hidden layers with 10 neurons
   - output layer with 14 neurons